kallori/AI-ML-Projects/README.md

 # Evaluate with cross-validation.
 I split the data into multiple data and test it multiple times on random forest.
 # in this case cv=5 means the dataset is split into 5 parts. imes (each part gets a turn being the test set).

  #after each teration, the model’s performance (accuracy in this case) is recorde.the final cross-validation score is the average accuracy across all 5 iterations, providing a more robust estimate of model performance.

 rf_scores = cross_val_score(rf, X_train, y_train, cv=5)
 print(f"Random Forest Cross-Validation Accuracy: {rf_scores.mean()}")

+Created a GENAI custom Chatbot using OpenAI:

+Using React for front end
+MSSQL for Database
+OpenAI for API Calls